neekonsu/react-native-video-android-example/README.md

 * Run android-dev

 ## Maybe mac only, do the following if issues?
-* Create file local.properties in android, add the following to export local qndroid sdk path:
+* Create file local.properties in android, add the following to export local android sdk path:
 * sdk.dir = /Users/<YOUR_USERNAME>/Library/Android/sdk